 The story of a brave and honest woman who chose to fight.

 The Milada Horakova memorial is a bird perched on an old style microphone.
-As you read on you’ll realise that the microphone is a copy of that used in the 1950s trials of many Czech intellectuals who opposed communist rule.
+The microphone is a copy of that used in the 1950s trials of many Czech intellectuals who opposed communist rule.
 There’s also a plaque underneath and it reads:

 I am falling and this fight I lost.
 I leave with honesty.
 I love this country.
 I love these people.
 Bless them.
 I will leave without seeing you.
 I’m sorry it must be.Milada Horakova – learning she had been sentenced to death